-Workplace cancers study leads occupational disease researchOctober 9th, 2013 in Health /
+Workplace cancers study leads occupational disease researchOctober 9, 2013 in Medicine & Health / Health

 Public health researchers have identified which carcinogens are likely to contribute most to occupational cancer in New Zealand workplaces.

 The study, funded by the Health Research Council of New Zealand (HRC) and the Ministry of Business, Innovation and Employment (MBIE) found that there are more than 50 known human carcinogens commonly present in New Zealand workplaces.

 Members of the Centre for Public Health Research at Massey University's College of Health, undertook a selective study of numerous industries to determine varying levels of exposure to carcinogens such as asbestos, silica and wood dust in the report for the HRC and the Department of Labour (now part of MBIE).

 Research fellow Dr Andrea 't Mannetje says the work was prompted by a lack of national data on the extent and spread of occupational exposure to carcinogens in industries ranging from agriculture, the construction industry, health services and machinery and equipment manufacturing.
 Manufacturers of metal products and wood and paper products were also identified with having a high number of workers potentially exposed to cancers.

 The study found that 87 per cent of New Zealand joinery workers and 63 per cent of furniture workers are exposed to inhalable wood dust levels in excess of international standards of one milligram per cubic metre.